 Add vignettes, altars, and objects to your home that symbolize what you desire to feel in your life.
 Need some help getting clear about this?
 Try journaling about what you desire and create a Pinterest board (it can be a private one just for you) where you pin from the Internet your own vision board of photos and images that attract you.
 This can be home décor, places you love, art, or music, among other things.
 Be creative in translating these passions into your home.

 Visit some places that inspire you and take note of how you feel there.
 Notice the visual, tactile, and energetic elements in that environment that you particularly respond to and be creative in bringing some of those details into your home.

-Sacred Space… Sacred Home in action
+Your sacred Space… Sacred Home in action

 One spot in NYC that has inspired me greatly in my Sacred Space Design work is ABC Carpet & Home.
 I love the layered sense of meaning and vignettes of soulful beauty this store offers.
 I’ve tried to create my own soulful beauty by taking some awkward and overlooked nooks and crannies in our Manhattan apartment and converting them into altars of beauty and dreams.

 Presiding over a family altar is a garden-statue of a goddess that was my first purchase for our home.
 Acorns and pinecones symbolize our family’s love of nature and our dream of having a weekend home in the country one day.
 Flower petals sprinkled by my daughter as a touch of ”fairy dust” remind us to make space for magic.
 A ticket to a play my husband and I saw for our anniversary serves as a reminder of our desire for more time alone together.
 Some golden paper stars found via Etsy inspire us to seek celestial help to make our dreams come true, while adding a touch of whimsy to the seriousness of what we desire.